stlink-org/stlink/README.md

 **Other Operating Systems**:

-* RedHat/CentOS 8: Users can install [from EPEL repository](https://src.fedoraproject.org/rpms/stlink/branch/epel8)
+* RedHat/CentOS 8: Users can install from [EPEL repository](https://src.fedoraproject.org/rpms/stlink/branch/epel8)
-* FreeBSD: Users can install [from freshports](https://www.freshports.org/devel/stlink)
+* FreeBSD: Users can install from [freshports](https://www.freshports.org/devel/stlink)
-* OpenBSD: Users need to install [from source](doc/compiling.md).
+* OpenBSD: Users need to compile and install from source as described in our [compiling manual](doc/compiling.md).

 ## Installation from source (advanced users)